 The recovery phase is the period in which a community is assisted in regaining a proper level of functioning following a disaster.
 The time it takes for a community to recovery can vary, based on the extent of the disaster and the impact on the community.

-The role of the St Vincent de Paul Society is in the third phase, or in community recovery, after the immediate evacuation and crisis response is undertaken by other agencies.
+The role of the St Vincent de Paul Society is in the third phase, or in community recovery, after the immediate evacuation and crisis response are undertaken by other agencies.
 However, at times we have been called on to provide extra support during the crisis period.

 Under our arrangements with government, we provide financial and material support to people impacted by the disaster, and will assess and determine the appropriate level of response, based on the individual circumstances of the people we visit.
-In times of disasters we activate our Disaster Hotline 1300 NEED HELP (1800 663 343) to provide access to people in need to access support and our services.